 Market risk is the risk of loss arising from adverse changes in market rates and prices, such as interest rates (inclusive of credit spreads), foreign currency exchange rates and other relevant market rate or price changes.
 Market risk is directly influenced by the volatility and liquidity in the markets in which the related underlying assets are traded.
-The following is a discussion of the Company's primary market risk exposures and how those exposures are managed as of December 31, 2020.
+The following is a discussion of the Company's primary market risk exposures and how those exposures are managed as of December 31, 2022.
 The Company's market risk sensitive instruments, including derivatives, are primarily entered into for purposes other than trading.

-The carrying value of the Company's investment portfolio at December 31, 2020 and 2019 was \$84.42 billion and \$77.88 billion, respectively, of which 88% and 87% was invested in fixed maturity securities, respectively.
-At both December 31, 2020 and 2019, approximately 6.6% of the Company's invested assets were denominated in foreign currencies.
+The carrying value of the Company's investment portfolio at December 31, 2022 and 2021 was \$80.45 billion and \$87.38 billion, respectively, of which 89% was invested in fixed maturity securities at both periods.
+At December 31, 2022 and 2021, approximately 7.0% and 6.8%, respectively, of the Company's invested assets were denominated in foreign currencies.
 The Company's exposure to equity price risk is not significant.
 The Company has no direct commodity risk and is not a party to any credit default swaps.

 The primary market risks to the investment portfolio are interest rate risk and credit risk associated with investments in fixed maturity securities.
 The portfolio duration is primarily managed through cash market transactions and treasury futures transactions.
-For additional information regarding the Company's investments, see notes 3 and 4 of notes to the consolidated financial statements as well as the "Investment Portfolio" and "Outlook" sections of "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For additional information regarding the Company's investments, see notes 3 and 4 of the notes to the consolidated financial statements as well as the "Investment Portfolio" and "Outlook" sections of "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations."

 The primary market risk for all of the Company's debt is interest rate risk at the time of refinancing.
 The Company monitors the interest rate environment and evaluates refinancing opportunities as maturity dates approach.
-For additional information regarding the Company's debt, see note 9 of notes to the consolidated financial statements as well as the "Liquidity and Capital Resources" section of "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For additional information regarding the Company's debt, see note 9 of the notes to the consolidated financial statements as well as the "Liquidity and Capital Resources" section of "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations."

 The Company's foreign exchange market risk exposure is concentrated in the Company's invested assets, insurance reserves and shareholders' equity denominated in foreign currencies.
 Cash flows from the Company's foreign operations are the primary source of funds for the purchase of investments denominated in foreign currencies.
 The Company purchases these investments primarily to fund insurance reserves and other liabilities denominated in the same currency, effectively reducing its foreign currency exchange rate exposure.
-Invested assets denominated in the Canadian dollar comprised approximately 4.2% of the total invested assets at both December 31, 2020 and 2019.
-Invested assets denominated in the British Pound Sterling comprised approximately 1.8% and 1.7% of total invested assets at December 31, 2020 and 2019 were not material.
+Invested assets denominated in the Canadian dollar comprised approximately 4.2% of the total invested assets at both December 31, 2022 and 2021.
+Invested assets denominated in the British Pound Sterling comprised approximately 2.2% and 2.1% of total invested assets at December 31, 2022 and 2021, respectively.
+Invested assets denominated in other currencies at December 31, 2022 and 2021 were not material.

-There were no other significant changes in the Company's primary market risk exposures or in how those exposures were managed for the year ended December 31, 2020 compared to the year ended December 31, 2019.
+There were no other significant changes in the Company's primary market risk exposures or in how those exposures were managed for the year ended December 31, 2022 compared to the year ended December 31, 2021.
 The Company does not currently anticipate significant changes in its primary market risk exposures or in how those exposures are managed in future reporting periods based upon what is known or expected to be in effect in future reporting periods.